Identifying Retail Leasing Talent

 What does this mean?

-Statistically, a high percentage of retail leasing professionals possess the necessary qualities deemed necessary to be “high performing” in the role of Senior Manager, Retail Leasing (responsible for stable assets.)
+Statistically, a high percentage of retail leasing professionals possess the necessary qualities deemed necessary to be “high performing” in the role of Senior Manager, Retail Leasing (responsible for stable assets)

 Our leasing benchmark optimizes the prediction of performance

-How information can be applied.
+How can information be applied?

 We are confident that this Senior Manager Retail Leasing Predictive Profile can be successfully applied to predict who would be successful in this role.